-Wild Azalea Trail is a 19.2 mile moderately trafficked point-to-point trail located near Woodworth, Louisiana that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
-Dogs and horses are also able to use this trail.
+Wild Azalea Trail is a 23.9 mile moderately trafficked point-to-point trail located near Woodworth, Louisiana that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
+Dogs are also able to use this trail.

 This is not a review but a question, is there a service for dropping off the hikers and then taking the car to the other end?
 Thanks~

 A did the trail a few years back.
 Good trail to work out any backpacking kinks before hitting more technical trails out of state.

 Took my cyclocross bike out and rode most of the trail, really enjoyed the long flowing stretches on the bike and the challenges the more technical sections of trail provided.
 The pine needles and leaves made the trail slick and obscured some ground obstacles otherwise I'd recommend sections for kids to mountain bike and trail running.
 Had a lot of fun.